SAMtoBAM/publicgenomes-to-buscophylogeny/README.md

 Example below is using the genus Aspergillus which contains ~1200 genomes as of 2023 (particularly flavus, oryzae and fumigatus)

+R script will automatically identify the common node for all species (based on ndoe IDs) and label them accordingly in the plot <br/>
+Can use this to also identify incorrectly labelled genomes (based on the public ID given, e.g. on NCBI where there are MANY errors)

 ## Step 1
 Download all the genomes